-HamWAN cells have been deployed to six sites.
-Each site is interconnected with 5.9 GHz modems and fully routed with OSPF.
-HamWAN provides routing to all existing AMPRNet systems.
-Examine the map below to determine if you're within the current HamWAN coverage area!
+The HamWAN Puget Sound Data Ring has cells deployed at numerous wide-coverage sites.
+These sites are interconnected with 5 GHz modems and routed with OSPF, forming a redundant high-speed backbone to route traffic between sites and to the internet.
+Examine the map below to determine if you're within the HamWAN coverage area!

 Red "coverage areas" indicate a signal level of -70 dBm or better when using the 30 dBi recommended client antenna at 30 ft above ground.
 A signal level of -70 dBm or stronger will support full speed, about 10 Mbps in areas with clear line of sight and no interference.
 Non-red areas with line of sight may have weak signal and decreased speeds.

 Click on any of the nodes on the map for detail about that node.

 The symbol designates a site with sectors that you can connect to.
 Sites with fewer than three sectors will have a partial version of this icon corresponding to which sectors are installed.